NHSDigital/integration-adaptor-nhais/README.md

 NHAIS is a system that allows General Practice (GP) Surgeries to keep their patient registration and demographics data in sync with the regional Health Authorities (HA).
 Since the creation of this service the regional or area health authorities (approx 80) have since been replaced by a fewer number of successor organisations.
-There is however still a notion of every GP Practice’s patient being registered with one of the HAs.
+There is however still a notion of every GP Practice's patient being registered with one of the HAs.

 See the [Resources](#resources) section for links to the underlying services and standards.